Jingo (novel)

 Jingo is a fantasy novel by British writer Terry Pratchett, the 21st book in his Discworld series.
 It was published in 1997.
+The title refers to the concept of jingoism.

 Plot

 The island of Leshp, which had been submerged under the Circle Sea for centuries, rises to the surface.
 Its position, exactly halfway between Ankh-Morpork and Al Khali (the capital of Klatch), makes the island a powerful strategical point for whoever lays claim to it, which both cities do.

 In Ankh-Morpork, a Klatchian prince named Khufurah is parading through Ankh-Morpork, where he will be presented with a degree in Sweet Fanny Adams (Doctorum Adamus cum Flabello Dulci), but is wounded in an assassination attempt.
 Sir Samuel Vimes, Commander of the Ankh-Morpork City Watch, suspects both a Klatchian named 71-Hour Ahmed and a senior Morporkian peer, Lord Rust, of involvement.

 The attempted assassination breaks off relations between Ankh-Morpork and Klatch as Prince Khufurah's brother, Prince Cadram, effectively declares war on the city of Ankh-Morpork.
 At this point, Havelock Vetinari, Patrician of Ankh-Morpork, resigns and Lord Rust takes command of the city.
 Vetinari refused to become involved in the war with Klatch since Ankh-Morpork does not have an army, but Rust declares martial law and orders the city's noble families to revive their old private regiments.

 Vimes, refusing to follow Rust, stands down as Commander of the Watch.
 Captain Carrot resigns as well, as do Sergeant Colon, Sergeant Detritus and Corporal Angua.
 Vimes then recruits the Watch into his own private army regiment, reasoning that, as an official noble, he is entitled to do so by law and by Lord Rust's command, with the group remaining independent as knights legally fall under command of the king or his duly appointed representatives, neither of which exist in Ankh-Morpork.

 Angua, following 71-Hour Ahmed, is captured by the Klatchians and taken to Klatch.
 Carrot, rather than rush off to save her, reports back to Vimes, who gets his private army to head for Klatch.
 Meanwhile, Nobby and Sergeant Colon have been recruited by Vetinari and his pet inventor, Leonard of Quirm, on a secret mission of their own, unknown to Vimes.

 Vetinari, Leonard of Quirm, Colon, and Nobby end up in Leonard's "Going-Under-the-Water-Safely Device" and discover that Leshp is actually floating on top of a huge bubble of gas, and that the gas is escaping from said bubble, meaning that Leshp will ultimately sink back under the sea again.